ferrum56/personal-site/docs/components.md

 ### `TextContent`

 #### Overview
-A component used within `ContentSection` to render rich text content as an article.
+A component used within different types of sections to render rich text content as an article.
 Use caution when further styling this component.

 #### Status
 - [x] Done
 - [x] No further work needed

 #### Props
-- `article: string[]` — List of paragraphs to be rendered
+- `content: string[]` — List of paragraphs to be rendered

 ---

-### `ContentSectionTitle`
+### `SectionTitle`

 #### Overview
-A component used within `ContentSection` to render the decorated title.
+A component used within different types of sections to render decorated title.
 Use caution when further styling this component.

 #### Status
 - [ ] Done